partcad/partcad/mkdocs/docs/development.md

 ## Documentation

-- `./docs/`: user documenttation, based on Sphinx and available at <https://partcad.readthedocs.io/>.
+- `./docs/`: user documentation, based on Sphinx and available at <https://partcad.readthedocs.io/>.
 - `./mkdocs/`: developer's handbook, based on [`mkdocs-material`][10].

 You can serve `mkdocs` docs locally with realtime updates: